 The Standard & Poor’s 500 Retailing Index (S5RETL) has risen 17 percent this year through yesterday.

 Still spooked by a recovering economy, 67.1 percent of consumers plan to shop at discount stores for school apparel and accessories.
 Same-store sales for such discounters as TJX Cos.
-(TJX), which owns T.J.
+(TJX:US), which owns T.J.
 Maxx and Marshalls, topped analysts’ expectations in June, boosted by consumers looking for deals.